 On Wednesday, February 16, we will hold the final critique of the undergraduate draft.
 The presentations will start at 9:00 am in the AOC Hall in building 11.40, with Magdalena Stadler and Marco Zünd as guests.
 You are all cordially invited to attend.

-As part of the Master's Studio Ideal and Reality, we are organizing another colloquium together with the Chair of Design and Urban Architecture at the Bauhaus University Weimar under the title Landscape, Ecology, Cohabitation on the afternoon of December 9, 2021.
-The six guests will each represent different fields.
-Ludivine Gragy is a landscape architect and will present her current research project on the Monumentale Verano cemetery.
-As an urban and architectural sociologist, Dr. Julian Müller will give us insights into sociological issues concerning the province.
-Ella von der Haide will inform about the concept of solidarity agriculture.
-Christoph Küffer, professor of settlement ecology, reports on the functioning of our ecosystems.
-As co-author of the book "achtung: die Landschaft", Lisa Euler talks about landscape as a formative and identity-forming element of settlement development, and finally Céline Baumann presents work from her practice and research.
-You are all cordially invited to attend.
+As part of the Ideal and Reality Master Studio, we are organizing another colloquium together with the Bauhaus University Weimar under the title Landscape, Ecology, Cohabitation on 9 December 2021.
+The guests each represent different topics.
+Ludivine Gragy is a landscape architect and will present her research project on the Monumentale Verano cemetery.
+As a sociologist, Julian Müller will give us an insight into the sociological issues surrounding the province.
+Ella von der Haide will inform us about solidarity agriculture.
+Christoph Küffer, professor of settlement ecology, will report on the functioning of our ecosystems.
+Lisa Euler, co-author of the book "achtung: die Landschaft", talks about the landscape as an identity-forming element and Céline Baumann presents work from her practice and research.

 As part of the Master's Studio Ideal and Reality, the Chair of City and Housing, together with the Chair of Design and Urban Architecture at the Bauhaus University Weimar, is organizing a colloquium entitled Munich North with seven guests on the morning of November 18, 2021.
 The experts will look at Munich North from the different perspectives of their respective fields.
 You are all cordially invited to participate!